Sylvain-Barde/begrs_sfc/README.md

 The release provides a zipped archive containing the following folders.
 These contain all the configuration files for the SFC model as well as all the intermediate results of the scripts, so that the outputs of the paper (i.e. figures) can be generated directly from them, without requiring a full re-run of the entire analysis.

 - `/benchmark_sfc_lib`: contains the Java libraries required to run the ABM (see below)
-- `empData`: contains the US Macroeconomic data used in the estimation
+- `/empData`: contains the US Macroeconomic data used in the estimation
 - `/figures`: contains the figures used in the paper
 - `/logs` : contains run logs for the simulations and MIC analysis
 - `/models`: contains the saved trained BEGRS surrogate models and their associated posterior estimates